eclipse/jnosql-extensions/arangodb-extension/README.md

 ## ArangoDBRepository

-CouchbaseRepository is an extension of Repository that allows using AQL annotation that executes N1QL.
+ArangoDBRepository is an extension of Repository that allows using AQL annotation that executes N1QL.

 ```java